Posted on Tuesday, June 27, 2017 in EmployeesBlog written by Rob Swenson

-Because of the many cybersecurity services SDN offers, ranging from managed firewalls and DDoS protection to remote network monitoring and Cyber Rx, one size does not fit all.
+Because of the many cybersecurity services SDN offers, ranging from managed firewalls and DDoS protection to Remote Network Monitoring, one size does not fit all.

-Clients’ cybersecurity services are customized to meet their needs.
-And depending on the client, coming up with the best solution for a customer may require a small team of members who have a diverse mix of expertise.
+Cybersecurity services are customized to meet customer needs.
+And depending on the business, coming up with the best solution for a customer may require a small team of members who have a diverse mix of expertise.

 “Where I come into play is in the coordination and integration of products we offer into the network as a whole, as well as fine-tuning solutions to meet the needs of the customer,” Aeilts says.

 Aeilts joined SDN in July 2015 as a commercial account executive.
 He became a sales engineer in January 2017.
-Transitioning to the job of sales engineer was a natural progression for him.
+Transitioning to the job was a natural progression for him.

 “Sales engineering is what I’ve always been part of.
 I’ve always been involved in the technical side,” he says.
 “I like to get into the details.”